BA School Roma Caput Mundi

 BA/Honours course for students in all disciplines

-NB this course takes place twice a year: a Winter School in the first two weeks of January, and a Summer School in the first two weeks of July.
+NB this course takes place twice a year: a Winter School (in Dutch) in the first two weeks of January, and a Summer School (in English) in the first two weeks of July.

 Rome, caput mundi, is the city of cities.
 No other place in the world has played such an important role in the development of Western culture, from antiquity until today.
 Rome’s history of three millennia is still tangible on every street corner and every square in the city, from the Capitol to St. Peter’s and from the classical Forum Romanum to Mussolini’s Foro Italico.
 In this course we will discuss the many ways to approach and think about this rich cultural heritage.